testit-tms/api-client-golang/docs/TestSuiteWorkItemsSearchModel.md

 `func (o *TestSuiteWorkItemsSearchModel) UnsetExcludeIds()`

 UnsetExcludeIds ensures that no value is present for ExcludeIds, not even an explicit nil
-### GetExternalMetadata

-`func (o *TestSuiteWorkItemsSearchModel) GetExternalMetadata() WorkItemExternalMetadataFilterModel`

-GetExternalMetadata returns the ExternalMetadata field if non-nil, zero value otherwise.

-### GetExternalMetadataOk

-`func (o *TestSuiteWorkItemsSearchModel) GetExternalMetadataOk() (*WorkItemExternalMetadataFilterModel, bool)`

-GetExternalMetadataOk returns a tuple with the ExternalMetadata field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExternalMetadata

-`func (o *TestSuiteWorkItemsSearchModel) SetExternalMetadata(v WorkItemExternalMetadataFilterModel)`

-SetExternalMetadata sets ExternalMetadata field to given value.

-### HasExternalMetadata

-`func (o *TestSuiteWorkItemsSearchModel) HasExternalMetadata() bool`

-HasExternalMetadata returns a boolean if a field has been set.

-### SetExternalMetadataNil

-`func (o *TestSuiteWorkItemsSearchModel) SetExternalMetadataNil(b bool)`

- SetExternalMetadataNil sets the value for ExternalMetadata to be an explicit nil

-### UnsetExternalMetadata
-`func (o *TestSuiteWorkItemsSearchModel) UnsetExternalMetadata()`

-UnsetExternalMetadata ensures that no value is present for ExternalMetadata, not even an explicit nil
 ### GetProjectIds

 `func (o *TestSuiteWorkItemsSearchModel) GetProjectIds() []string`